-- A 50/50 cost share equal to the CMSM/DSSAB's 2017 administration allocation which was previously cost shared; - An 80/20 amount equal to all the detail codes previously cost shared at 80/20 such that the total cost share requirement does not exceed the total 2017 minimum cost share amount. - The reduction in the cost share requirement equals the percentage change in 2018 operating funding compared to 2017, multiplied by CMSM's/DSSAB's 2017 minimum cost share amount.
+- A 50/50 cost share equal to the CMSM/DSSAB's 2019 administration allocation which was previously cost shared; - An 80/20 amount equal to all the detail codes previously cost shared at 80/20 such that the total cost share requirement does not exceed the total 2019 minimum cost share amount. - The reduction in the cost share requirement equals the percentage change in 2020 General Allocation compared to 2019, multiplied by CMSM's/DSSAB's 2019 minimum cost share amount.

-Child Care Expansion Plan
+Expansion Plan